 BOSH starts the shutdown sequence from the bootstrap instance.

-We start by telling the RabbitMQ application to shutdown and then shutdown the Erlang VM within which it is running.
-If this succeeds, we run the following checks to ensure that the RabbitMQ application and Erlang VM have stopped:
+Tell the RabbitMQ app to shutdown and then shutdown the Erlang VM within which it is running.
+If this succeeds, run the following checks to ensure that the RabbitMQ app and Erlang VM have stopped:

 /var/vcap/sys/run/rabbitmq-server/pidexists, check that the PID inside this file does not point to a running Erlang VM process.
-Notice that we are tracking the Erlang PID and not the RabbitMQ PID.
+The Erlang PID is tracked and the RabbitMQ PID is not.

-Once this completes on the bootstrap instance, BOSH will continue the same sequence on the next instance.
-All remaining rabbitmq-server instances will be stopped one by one.
+After this completes on the bootstrap instance, BOSH continues the same sequence on the next instance.
+All remaining rabbitmq-server instances stop one by one.